Telemetry2U IoT Platform Documentation

 6.3.1 - Creating and Editing Alerts

-If you click the Create New button, you will be taken to a new page.
-You need to give your new alert group a name in the Description field at the top of the page, then choose which of your Notification Groups should receive the alerts with the appropriate checkboxes.
+Choose which Notification Groups should receive the alerts with the appropriate checkboxes.
 If no notification groups are selected no Email, SMS, or Voice notifications will be sent, however, any actions assigned to the alert will still be triggered.
+By default, the Send on Recovery option will be checked when the notifictaion group is Selected.
+You may choose to turn this off if you don't want the notification group to receive recovery notifications.

 It's possible to differentiate when alerts should be sent.
 If the Selected box is checked, a notification will be triggered to that group as soon as a sensor deviates outside of the defined range.
 Normally, another notification will be triggered when the sensor recovers since the Send on recovery box is checked by defaut.
 You can choose disable recovery notifications for each notification group by un-checking the relevant Send on recovery box.